dm4ml/motion/docs/concepts/trigger.md

     - `key`: The key that was updated.
     - `value`: The new value for the key.

+The `fit` method accepts a third argument, `infer_context`, which is the return value of the `infer` method.
+This allows the `fit` method to access any context returned by the `infer` method.

+#### Allowed Operations, Arguments, and Return Values

 The `infer` method is allowed to access the trigger state but _should not_ modify trigger state.
 This is because the `infer` method is designed to use existing state to transform a record (e.g., make a prediction).
+The `infer` method returns some context to pass to the `fit` method.

 The `fit` method is allowed to access and modify the trigger state, as it is designed to update state (e.g., fine-tune a model).
 The `fit` method must return a dictionary representing any updates to the trigger state (or `{}` if there are no updates).
 Fit methods are queued and executed asynchronously in the background, first come first serve.